Continuous-variable quantum communication: CV quantum communication beyond QKD

 \subsection{Quantum dense coding}

-CV-QDC was first proposed in~\cite{Ban1999} and~\cite{Braunstein2000a} on the basis of highly entangled TMSV states, as shown in Fig. \ref{fig:dense_coding}.
-One of the modes is modulated by the sender, Alice, who performs encoding of a message by applying quadrature displacement with an amplitude $\alpha_\text{in}=x_M+ip_M$.
-The displaced mode and the second mode of the TMSV are then sent to the receiver, Bob, who combines the modes on a balanced beam splitter and measures quadratures $\hat{x}_B$ and $\hat{p}_B$ on the outputs.
+CV QDC was first proposed by~\cite{Ban1999} and~\cite{Braunstein2000a} on the basis of highly entangled TMSV states, as shown in Fig. \ref{fig:dense_coding}.
+One of the modes is modulated by the sender Alice, who performs encoding of a message by applying quadrature displacement with an amplitude $\alpha_\text{in}=x_M+ip_M$.
+The displaced mode and the second mode of the TMSV are then sent to the receiver Bob, who combines the modes on a balanced beam splitter and measures the quadratures $\hat{x}_B$ and $\hat{p}_B$ on the outputs.
 The resulting outcomes are normalized and combined to obtain the output amplitude $\alpha_\text{out}=x_B+ip_B$, which constitutes the message received by Bob.
 In the limit of infinitely strong TMSV squeezing (or, equivalently, mean photon number $\bar{n}\to\infty$) $\alpha_\text{out}=\alpha_\text{in}$, meaning that the message is perfectly recovered.
-However, even upon limited squeezing (and, respectively, finite $\bar{n}$), CV entanglement of a TMSV state enables dense coding by achieving larger channel capacity than coherent- or squeezed-state communication with the same mean photon number.
+However, even upon limited squeezing (and finite $\bar{n}$), CV entanglement of a TMSV state enables dense coding by achieving larger channel capacity than coherent- or squeezed-state communication with the same mean photon number.
 Indeed, the dense coding capacity of the CV-QDC scheme in the case of Gaussian-distributed signals $\alpha_\text{in}$ reads $C_\text{QDC}=\log{(1+\bar{n}+\bar{n}^2)}$, which for the strong squeezing is approximated through the squeezing parameter as $4r$.
-On the other hand, P\&M communication using coherent states can achieve $C_\text{coh}=\log{(1+\bar{n})}$, which is always less than $C_\text{QDC}$, and using squeezed states the capacity of $C_\text{sq}=\log{1+\bar{n}}$ can be achieved, which is less than $C_\text{QDC}$ for any $\bar{n}>1$~\cite{Braunstein2000a}.
+Alternatively, P\&M communication using coherent states can achieve $C_\text{coh}=\log{(1+\bar{n})}$, which is always less than $C_\text{QDC}$.
+Using squeezed states, a capacity of $C_\text{sq}=\log{(1+2\bar{n})}$ can be achieved, which is less than $C_\text{QDC}$ for any $\bar{n}>1$~\cite{Braunstein2000a}.

-Importantly, the CV-QDC protocol, operating at high parametric gains of the TMSV sources, allows for highly efficient deterministic transmission, contrary to the DV QDC protocols, which employ weak sources and perform probabilistically~\cite{Braunstein2000a}.
-The analysis of CV-QDC was extended to lossy channels in~\cite{Ban2000}, showing that CV-QDC remains advantageous at channel transmittance levels above approx. $0.63$.
+The CV-QDC protocol, operating at high parametric gains of the TMSV sources, allows for highly efficient deterministic transmission, unlike the DV QDC protocols, which employ weak sources and perform probabilistically~\cite{Braunstein2000a}.
+The analysis of CV QDC was extended to lossy channels by~\cite{Ban2000} who showed that CV QDC remains advantageous at channel transmittance levels above approximately $0.63$.